 So this is why I passed up on the opportunity.
 I’m sure there are people who have been and enjoyed it but for me it didn’t feel right to take part.

-There is a three-minute cable car you can take instead, for the same price as a donkey ride.
+The good news is that there is a three-minute cable car you can take instead, for the same price as a donkey ride.

 You can read other opinions from travellers on this TripAdvisor Page.

-Travelling with your head & your heart
+Notes on travelling with your head & your heart

 Animals are vulnerable when they work in tourism.
 It’s so important that travellers use their head and their heart when overseas.
 Whether you’re planning on riding a donkey in Santorini or playing with a tiger’s tail in Thailand, do your research.